abapGit/docs.abapgit.org/src/user-guide/repo-settings/dot-abapgit.md

 If no translation languages are maintained in this setting, the first approach is used.
 If you maintain a list of translation languages (comma-separated, 2-letter ISO language codes), then these languages will be included in the serialization.
 See also [Translations and i18n](/user-guide/reference/translations.md)

-Note: You can suppress translations with the local "Only Serialize Main Language" setting (see below).
+You can suppress translations with the local "Only Serialize Main Language" setting (see below).

 ## Files